 Prague is renowned for its nightlife, with the city boasting the second-highest density of bars in the world.
 From traditional taverns to late-night lounges, the Czech capital has something to suit every mood and budget.

-Located on the main avenue of the Letná neighbourhood, Cobra operates as a sunlit bistro by day and a lively cocktail bar by night.
-The space once belonged to a 24-hour gambling bar of the same name and has since been converted into a design-led interior with broad windows, high ceilings and distressed walls.
-In a nod to its all-night heritage, doors are open 18 hours a day, seven days a week.
+Located on the main avenue of the Letná neighbourhood, Bar Cobra operates as a sunlit bistro by day and a lively cocktail bar by night.
+The premises once belonged to a 24-hour gambling bar of the same name and has since been converted into a design-led space with broad windows, high ceilings and distressed walls.
+In a nod to its all-night heritage, the doors stay open until the early hours, seven days a week.
 Expect nightly DJ sets and a chilled but lively ambience.

 Pay homage to a legendary writer at Bukowski’s Bar